-curframe Frame which will be run next.
-Note: due to the exispowerline.listers.pdb.frame\lister() one must not use segment\info['pdb'].curframe.
+curframe Frame will be run next. due the existo powerline.listers.pdb.frame\lister() tence one must not use segment\info['pdb'].curframe.

 initial\stack\length Equal to the length of pdb.Pdb.stack at the first invocation of the prompt decremented by one.